 BEDP 335 - INTRODUCTION TO EDUCATIONAL PSYCHOLOGY (3).
-This course will introduce preservice teachers and education majors to psychological principles, theory and data upon which effective classroom practices are based, including general methods and techniques.
-A variety of teaching models for classroom management will be considered with the focus on the teacher as a decision maker in planning, evaluation and control.
-Emphasis will be placed on student motivation, learning problems, individual differences and measurement.
+(Prereq or Coreq: BEDC 210) This course will introduce pre-service teachers and education majors to psychological principles, theory and data upon which effective classroom practices are based, including general methods and techniques.
+A variety of teaching methods for classroom management will be considered with the focus on the teacher as a decision maker in planning, evaluation and control.
+Emphasis will be placed on student motivation, learning problems, individual differences ad measurement.